-Course Objectives and Learning Outcomes
+Course Objectives and Learning Outcomes for Practicum/Internship

 The practicum students, in either the group class or their onsite individual supervision, will fulfill understanding and practice of these areas of the helping relationship as defined by CACREP standards.

 II.K.1.b. professional roles, functions, and relationships with other human service providers;